Are you doing too much cardio?

 In summary, we are already living with chronically elevated stress levels so adding unnecessary stress pushes us further into recovery debt thus putting a huge strain on our health and vitality.

 2: Decreases Muscle mass

-What’s more Long slow distance train also changes your muscle fibre type.
+What’s more, Long slow distance training also changes your muscle fibre type.
 Your fast twitch type 2 fibres can be trained to take on more fast or slow twitch capabilities depending on the activities you do – by doing long slow training the body will convert more of your fibres to slow twitch.
 We need fast twitch for better performance and also for fat loss.

 Finally 60-70% of the calories we burn everyday are through our basal metabolic rate which is primarily driven through muscle mass.
 This rate already slows 3% per decade after age 20.
 Therefore we need to protect this the best we can.